How to run a side business

 Managing your small business accounts for the first time can seem complicated, but choosing the right software can help make it easy.

-Bokio’s free bookkeeping, invoicing and expenses software has everything you need to manage your business finances in one place.
+With Bokio accounting software, you can do your bookkeeping, invoicing, and manage your finances in the same place.
 We have everything you need to help you prepare for your Self Assessment tax return, and keep the right financial records.
 If you need an extra hand, we can help you find an accountant to work with.

 Accounting is kept simple with Bokio, so you have more time to spend managing your business.